petzval/btferret/README.md

 has been enabled, so that key strokes are sent to the callback with operation = LE_KEYPRESS and cticn = key code.
 The return value contains modifier and key codes that would be sent to the connecting device.
 (The modifier indicates SHIFT or CTRL).
-See the sample code keyboard.c for a working example.
+See the sample code keyboard.c/py for a working example.

 PARAMETERS